 Paleo Plantain Chipsjump to recipe

-Now that you’ve had loads of time to salivate over that Paleo Ceviche Verde (find the full recipe at Paleo Magazine Online), I’m going to share a recipe for the perfect ceviche scooper – the plantain chip.
+Now that you’ve had loads of time to salivate over that Paleo Ceviche Verde, I’m going to share a recipe for the perfect ceviche scooper – the plantain chip.

 Plantains are magical fruits.
 I’m sure you’ve seen them in the grocery store.
 They are the banana's slightly larger, starchier, less sweet cousin.
 They’re usually found either near the banana display or by all the other exotic fruits that you pass and shrug wondering, “who buys those things?”